Soulforged/highlighter/README.md

    range is a strict intersection of the existing highlight's range the system keeps the newest highlight, this should be less confusing for the user.

+I've used react-testing-library to perform some DOM testing, I'm not sure if this violates the "no third party" rule, but I thought having those tests actually adds necessary value.

+The example on the requirement shows the filtered text displayed on a top to bottom fashion, I just changed that for a natural text flow from left to right since I considered it more readable that way.

 I've also used flow semantics to document properties but didn't include flow at all because I wasn't sure if that would violate the "no third party libraries" rule.